2600hz/kazoo/applications/crossbar/doc/schemas.md

 Kazoo uses [JSON Schemas](http://json-schema.org/) to validate incoming data from clients.

 Any fields that aren't defined in the JSON schema will be stored, unmodified, along side the validated fields (assuming all is well).
-This excludes Kazoo-managed private fields (top-level keys prefixed with "_" and "pvt_").
+This excludes Kazoo-managed private fields (top-level keys prefixed with `"_"` or `"pvt_"`).

 #### Schema